na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 ###  Using AI to Expand/Fix definitions.

 ##### Expanding definitions
-If you want to expand some aspect of your character but your head is empty, you always can ask the AI to give you some ideas.
-Here are a few prompts to give you an idea how to approach it.
+If you want to expand some aspect of your character but you don't know where to start, you can always ask the AI to give you some ideas.
+Here are a few prompts to give you an idea how this could be done.

 **Example Prompt:**
 ```markdown